skiphansen/usb_sniffer/fpga/panologic_g2/README.md

 ## FT2232H Interface configuration

-Surprisingly (at least to me) the FT2232H operation mode is not set simply by software it is set by an EEPROM attached to the chip.
+Surprisingly (at least to me) the FT2232H operation mode is not set simply by software instead it is set by an EEPROM attached to the chip.
 Out of the box my FT2232H module was programmed for the dual asynchronous serial interface mode rather than the required "ASYNC 245 FIFO" mode.
 I used the [FT_PROG](https://www.ftdichip.com/Support/Utilities.htm#FT_PROG)
 Windoze utility to reprogram the EEPROM for the proper mode.
 While I was at it I edited the manufacture and product strings so my module now identifies